r3sult/odan.github.io/_posts/2018-10-09-vagrant-with-ubuntu-18-04-setup.md

 ---

 This tutorial shows you how to install a development LAMP stack with Vagrant.
-All required components (Apache, MySQL and PHP) will be installed from the official sources.
+All required components (Apache, MySQL and PHP) will be installed from the official repositories.

 ## Requirements